-- Role and composition of the SB;
+- role and composition of the SB

-- Effectiveness of processes (information-gathering and decision-making);
+- effectiveness of processes (information-gathering and decision-making).

-- Role as an employer;
+- role as an employer

-- Advisory role and strategy.
+- advisory role and strategy

 The outcome of the assessment was discussed by the members of the SB and the Company Secretary, and at a later stage with the members of the EB.
 The SB has an open, constructive and professional relationship with the EB.
 Dilemmas, in general or in specific files, are openly discussed both during meetings and during informal (and one-on-one) contact.
-Due to the consequences of COVID-19, face-to-face private sessions and informal meetings were sorely missed in the past year.
-These are important for getting to know each other better personally and for a good relationship.
-The SB hopes that these meetings can be held again in the course of 2021.
-Last year, specific attention was devoted to the onboarding of the new members of the EB.
-The SB is impressed by the speed with which the new EB members have settled in and, despite the COVID-19 restrictions, have become a very close team.
+Due to the consequences of COVID-19, several face-to-face private sessions and informal meetings were sorely missed in the past year.
+The SB hopes that these meetings can be held again in the course of 2022.
+The transfer of the chairship of the SB from Kick van der Pol to Joop Wijn went well.
+The current composition of the SB is assessed as good and pluriform.
+The SB is at this moment of the opinion that it has all the necessary competencies on board.
+There is a good division of roles between the committees and the full SB.
+In addition, the SB is pleased with the change of the Selection and Appointment Committee into the Nomination & ESG Committee, whereby the composition has also changed.
+Within this committee it is possible to delve further into the trends and developments in the field of ESG.
+Last year there was much talk about the formation of the updated strategy and the new medium-term targets.
+The SB looks back on this process with satisfaction and there is confidence in the management to achieve these objectives.
+In the coming year, specific attention will be paid to talent development and broader succession plans.
+In addition, the evaluation process was recalibrated last year and will have to be put into practice next year.